Adamantios/Twitter-Profile-Parser/README.md

 shakira

 ###Executed command:
-twitter_profile_parser.py -ck xxx -cs xxx -at xxx -ats xxx -f input/users.txt -s 5
+twitter_profile_parser.py -f input/users.txt -s 5

-###Console output:
+###Console output(colorful in Linux):
 ```
+Breaking users in 1 chunks.
+Trying to fetch 7 users...

+1: User BarackObama was fetched!
+[{u'message': u'User not found.', u'code': 50}]
+2: User with screen name: ThisIsHereInOrderToDemonstrateWhatHappensIfANameDoesntExist could not be fetched!
+3: User YouTube was fetched!
+4: User twitter was fetched!
+5: User cnnbrk was fetched!
+6: User instagram was fetched!
+7: User shakira was fetched!

-Fetching 6 users out of 7.
+Fetched 6 users out of 7.

-1: The downloaded profile data have been written in 'BarackObama.json', in 'results' folder.
+1: Profile data for user BarackObama have been written in 'BarackObama.json', in 'results' folder.
-2: The downloaded profile data have been written in 'YouTube.json', in 'results' folder.
+2: Profile data for user YouTube have been written in 'YouTube.json', in 'results' folder.
-3: The downloaded profile data have been written in 'twitter.json', in 'results' folder.
+3: Profile data for user twitter have been written in 'twitter.json', in 'results' folder.
-4: The downloaded profile data have been written in 'cnnbrk.json', in 'results' folder.
+4: Profile data for user cnnbrk have been written in 'cnnbrk.json', in 'results' folder.
-5: The downloaded profile data have been written in 'instagram.json', in 'results' folder.
+5: Profile data for user instagram have been written in 'instagram.json', in 'results' folder.
-6: The downloaded profile data have been written in 'shakira.json', in 'results' folder.
+6: Profile data for user shakira have been written in 'shakira.json', in 'results' folder.

-The following user(s) do not exist:
+The following user(s) could not be fetched:
 ['thisishereinordertodemonstratewhathappensifanamedoesntexist']

-NOTE: The non existing names shown, have been converted to lowercase!
+The non fetched names shown, have been converted to lowercase!
-The searching process is case insensitive, so you can safely remove them without trying to capitalise certain letters and use them again!
+The searching process is case insensitive!

-Process finished with exit code 0
 ```

 ###Json Result Files' Contents: